Hello to you, my faithful blog readers and privacy fans.

 Here is something to remember with anything you do online.
 If the product is free, then YOU are the product.
 That means you are selling out yourself in most cases without even knowing it.
 Do you think Mark Zuckerberg of Facebook became rich by giving away Facebook for free?
 How did he become wealthy?
 Of course, he became rich by stealing everybody’s private information and stabbing the world in the back by using this information against them.
 The same story goes for Google, Microsoft, Apple, Amazon, all of them!
 Do not help the billionaires.
 Keep yourself private.
 Do billionaires always keep themselves private and confidential online?
 Of course, they do!
 You must do likewise.

-You will find a related video for this content on my LBRY channel on odysee.com.
+You will find related videos on my LBRY channel on odysee.com.
 I will see you with information on free speech video sharing platforms.
 Stay tuned.

 lbry invite link: https://lbry.tv/$/invite/@chaia:b